jakejs/jake/README.md

 ### PackageTask

-Jake's PackageTask programmically creates a set of tasks for packaging up your project for distribution.
+Instantiating a PackageTask programmically creates a set of tasks for packaging up your project for distribution.
 Here's an example:

 ```javascript
 var t = new jake.PackageTask('fonebone', 'v0.1.2112', function () {